 Isphording and Johnson join staff; Rodgers promoted

-Dave Johnson begins his second season as the Bobcats’ offensive line coach.
+Dave Johnson begins his third season as the Bobcats’ offensive line coach.

 In his first season with the Bobcats, Johnson’s offensive line helped pave the way for the for Ohio’s running game.
 The Bobcats had nine games where they rushed for more than 100 yards including four 200 yards games.